michaelbrusegard/Informatics-Project-1/workoutplanner/restapi/RESTAPI.md

 ## ValidateEndpoints

 This is a class that provides static methods for validating the endpoints.
-This is a class used in the `UserController` class for validation.
+It is used in the `UserController` class for validation.

 ### ValidateEndpoints-fields

 - (`int`) LIMIT - A limit for what is valid values for the integers in `Exercise` based on endpoint.
+- (`int`) MAX_NAME_LENGTH - A limit for the length of the name of an Exercise.

 ### ValidateEndpoints-methods